Atak Ngor

 Ngor was born in what is now South Sudan during the Second Sudanese Civil War in 1997.
-After fleeing his homeland at age of 6-year-old, he resettled in Kakuma Refugee Camp in Kakuma, Kenya.
+After fleeing his homeland aged 6-year-old, he resettled in Kakuma Refugee Camp in Kakuma, Kenya.
 In Kakuma, he then, spent a few years in the camp, before finally being granted to Australia.

 Career

 In 2016, Ngor won the SBS National Youth Week Competition to write and direct a short film called Atak's Film which premiered on SBS in April, 2016.
 The film was produced by SBS and FYA.